 Also in June 2017, we had the opportunity to expand northward to Mountain View on the El Camino Real.
 On August 29, 2017, West Valley opened its third location in Mountain View and welcomed its first group of students.
 We are currently making plans to convert the space into two studios in early 2018.

 September 2017 saw us gain another expansion opportunity, this time for our Willow Glen studio.
 The building next door had a space for lease that we could not pass up; we made it into one large dance room with a lounge in the back.
 Willow Glen studio 2 welcomed its first dancers in November 2017.

-In January 2018, the Bascom studio will once again be expanded to include a fourth studio to be located in the same strip mall as the current studio.
-The new studio will primarily house our competition dancers and make room for more recreational classes in studios 1, 2, and 3.
+In January 2018, the Bascom studio once again expanded to include a fourth studio to be located in the same strip mall as the current studio.
+The new studio primarily houses our competition dancers and makes room for more recreational classes in studios 1, 2, and 3.